AlexanderFastner/flutter_game/README.md

 3. Add game assets (images, sounds) to an `assets/` folder
 4. Implement game mechanics based on the selected difficulty and map

-## Troubleshooting

-### If `flutter pub get` fails:
-- Ensure you have an active internet connection
-- Check that your Flutter SDK is up to date: `flutter upgrade`

-### If no devices are found:
-- Start an Android emulator from Android Studio
-- Start an iOS simulator from Xcode (macOS only)
-- Connect a physical device via USB and enable USB debugging

-### If the app doesn't run:
-- Check for errors in the terminal output
-- Ensure all dependencies are installed: `flutter pub get`
-- Try cleaning the build: `flutter clean && flutter pub get`

 ## Resources

 - [Flutter Documentation](https://flutter.dev/docs)
 - [Flutter Cookbook](https://flutter.dev/docs/cookbook)
 - [Dart Language Tour](https://dart.dev/guides/language/language-tour)